viktor-bujko/nswi041_enrollments_module/seminar-work.md

 - Person is any human being interacting with the university system.
 - A person is defined by their full name and address.
 - Receives notifications through an e-mail address.
-- Can be a student, teacher, both or neither.
-- Can also have other roles (such as Guarantor) but that is not part of this module.

 #### Student
 - Is a Person who attends the university in order to study.